 Canoelands Orchard is our pick (‘scuse the pun!) for tomatoes.
 It has been owned by the Christie family since 1923 and is now managed by Hills District Mum Jaime and her husband Nathan.
 The orchid also produces mandarins plus some eggplant and lemons, limes and oranges may be ready to pick.

 In addition to picking your own, you can explore the property.
 There are guinea pigs, chickens, horses, sheep, cows, pigs and goats.
 The animals are beautiful and friendly.
 They also have some play equipment for little ones and a large grassed area perfect for a picnic.

 Pick your own usually ends early July with tomatoes but check out Canoelands Orchard’s Facebook page for the latest information.

 Bilpin is the place we head for apple picking.
 Past Richmond, at the foot of the Blue Mountains this is a beautiful part of NSW and a place that you’re guaranteed to pick up a delicious apple pie – a secondary perk!
-While you’re out this way it’s worth stopping off at Bilpin Cider Co.
-We also like the look of a cafe called The Hive Berambing.
+While you’re out this way it’s worth stopping off at Bilpin Cider Co and The Grumpy Baker.